India ATLAS of Plucked Instruments

 sarod

 The sarod is one of the leading Hindustani instrument of today.
-It is a descendant from the wooden rabab (see Afghan rabab).
+It is a descendant from the wooden rabab (see seni rabab here under).
 A well known sarod player is Ali Akhbar Khan.

 There are 23 metal strings, divided in 4 main strings, running from 4 big round friction tuning pegs on the left of the pegbox, over the main nut to the right side of the single main bridge on the skin.
 Then 4 thin strings running from the 4 pegs on the left side of the pegbox, over a flat separate nut, to the left side of the bridge, where they go through separate individual holes.
 The shikari strings (used for rhythmic effect) run from 2 pegs on the top of the neck, via a special nut half way the neck to the top of the bridge, on the left side.
 On the left side of the body are 13 smaller pegs (in 2 rows) from where the resonance strings run via small holes in the fretboard, to the lowest level of holes at the left side of the bridge.
 All strings are fixed to 8 steel pins at the edge of the body.